qld-gov-au/qgov_qa_tests/README.md

 Unit tests are pass/fail by nature.
 Where possible, tests should be written to fail on known issues.
 It is possible to 'fail' a test to flag a potential issue for manual review, but this may decrease confidence in the overall test process.

-To improve the user interface, content that fails a test has been flagged shoudl be highlighted in the page so it is easier for the author to find and review.
+To improve the user interface, content that fails a test has been flagged should be highlighted in the page so it is easier for the author to find and review.
+Highlighting is provided by the excellent [jQuery.highlightRegex](https://github.com/jbr/jQuery.highlightRegex) plugin.

 ### Writing a new test